-ELAC conducts announced annual tests of its emergency response and evacuation procedures as well as ongoing training in the operation of our systems.
-Monthly tests of all emergency blue phones on campus are also conducted.
+East Los Angeles College conducts announced annual tests of its emergency response and evacuation procedures as well as unannounced ongoing training in the operations of our systems.
+Quarterly test of all emergency blue phones on campus are also conducted.
 These tests are conducted in a collaborative effort by the Sheriff's Department staff, the Emergency Preparedness Team, and Plant Facilities.

-ELAC publicizes its emergency response and evacuation procedures, in conjunction with at least one test per calendar year.
-Emergency response and evacuation procedures are publicized by: e-mail, website, hardcopy bulletins and regularly scheduled presentations.
-Emergency evacuation map provided below.
+East Los Angeles College publicizes its emergency response and evacuation procedures, in conjunction with at least one test per calendar year.
+Emergency response and evacuation procedures are publicized by: email, website, hardcopy bulletins, and regularly scheduled presentations.

-ELAC will document each test by recording a description of the test, the date the test was held, the time the test started and ended, and whether the test was announced or unannounced.
+East Los Angeles College will document each test by recording a description of the test, the date the test was held, the time the test started and ended, and whether the test was announced or unannounced.
 Copies of test documentation are available from Administrative Services (G1-314).
 Test documents will be retained for seven years from the date of the test.